 Resources to support the program's goals and outcomes must include evidence of financial support for the program.
 The program must demonstrate that financial resources are adequate to support and maintain the program offered.

-1. Describe the budget process and/or resource allocation for the health science program and comment on the adequacy of the program budget.
+- 1. Describe the budget process and/or resource allocation for the health science program and comment on the adequacy of the program budget. - 2.
+Describe the role of the Program Director in the budget process.